Skip to Main Content Skip to Footer

 GEOL 416 - Seminar in Vertebrate Paleobiology and Evolution

 This course delves into the evolutionary history and paleobiology of vertebrates.
 We'll explore the 500-million year history of the group, and employ that framework to investigate originations and extinctions, innovative vertebrate body plans, and the functional changes associated with the invasion of new habitats.
 From mouths to jaws, jaws to ears, arms to wings, and fins to legs (and back again), we'll investigate living vertebrates as analogues of fossil organisms and integrate discoveries in paleontology, geology, and molecular and developmental biology.
-The class will include a field trip to the Science Museum of Minnesota's Paleontology Collections.
+The class will include periodic field trips to the Science Museum of Minnesota's Paleontology Collections and hands-on paleobiological research.
+Three 1-hour lectures per week.

 Frequency: Offered occasionally.